Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 are shifted are those which are defined as synchronous actions and

-are contiguous in the bind chain following the shift
+are contiguous in the bind chain following the shift.

 For example this sample forces an asynchronous boundary